-CRCC is directly involved in the settlement of the following contracts or transactions, where there could be principal risk: (1) Futures contracts settled through delivery at maturity in the financial derivatives segment, (2) Repo transactions in fixed income securities, government securities TES of the Fixed Income Segment, and (3) Repo transactions and TTVs on equity securities of the Equity segment, and (4) Spot transactions on equity securities of the Equity segment in equity securities of the Equity segment.
+CRCC is directly involved in the settlement of the following contracts or transactions, where there could be principal risk: (1) Futures contracts settled through delivery at maturity in the financial derivatives segment, (2) Repo transactions in fixed income securities, government securities TES of the Fixed Income Segment, and (3) Repo transactions and TTVs on equity securities of the Equity segment, and (4) Spot transactions on equity securities of the Equity segment.

-Financial Derivatives Segment: For this segment and, specifically, for futures contracts with delivery of the underlying asset at maturity, CRCC notifies Members of both the amount in cash and the value (underlying asset) to be delivered, and delivers versus payment settlement using the services of the securities depositories and CUD system administered by the Central Bank (real-time gross settlement system), Therefore, CRCC is responsible for executing the settlement by means of instructions sent to the securities deposits and automatic cash debit instructions sent to the CUD system administered by the Central Bank (real-time gross settlement system).
+Financial Derivatives Segment: For this segment and, specifically, for futures contracts with delivery of the underlying asset at maturity, CRCC notifies Members of both the amount in cash and the value (underlying asset) to be delivered, and delivers versus payment settlement using the services of the securities depositories and CUD system administered by the Central Bank (real-time gross settlement system), Therefore, CRCC is responsible for executing the settlement by means of instructions sent to the securities deposits and automatic cash debit instructions sent to the CUD system administered by the Central Bank (real-time gross settlements by the Central Bank (real-time gross settlements).

-Fixed Income Segment: Repo transactions temporary transfer of TTV securities and spot transactions on variable income securities (government securities) recorded in this segment are settled through the Depósito Central de Valores (DCV) administered by the Central Bank, which delivers versus payment transaction.
+Fixed Income Segment: sell/buy back, buy/sell back and securities lending transactions (government securities) traded in this segment are settled through the Depósito Central de Valores (DCV) administered by the Central Bank, which delivers versus payment transaction.

-Equity Segment: Repo transactions on shares, temporary transfer of securities TTVs and cash transactions on variable income securities accepted in this segment are settled through the Depósito Centralizado de Valores de Colombia Deceval S.A., the entity that delivers against payment.
+Equity Segment: Repo transactions on shares, temporary transfer of securities TTVs and cash transactions on Equities securities accepted in this segment are settled through the Depósito Centralizado de Valores de Colombia Deceval S.A., the entity that delivers against payment.